Focus on Foci

 A devitalized tooth is no longer able to perceive and control inflammatory processes even when suppuration has invaded the surrounding bone spaces of the tooth's socket; it rarely gives warning signals, for instance through pain, and therefore there is nothing to induce the patient to have this dangerous toxic foci removed.
 It then may be left to develop its devastating effect on the organism for decades or even for a lifetime.

 When the inflammation spreads to the marrow of the tooth socket, it can cause osteomyelitis.
-Its further course is determined by whether and for how long the local defense is able to keep the focal disturbance under control.
+Its further course is determined by whether and for how long the local defence is able to keep the focal disturbance under control.

 If the body's local resistance is intact, the inflammation is enclosed by a capsule of connective tissue known as the dental granuloma.
 This membranous cyst prevents its toxic contents from spreading into the organism.
 Radiographs of these teeth show granuloma cysts as more or less marked transparencies at the apex of the root.
 This type of tooth is called X-ray positive.